martintops/mch-extract/README.md

 > **⚠️ DISCLAIMER**: This tool is **NOT official** and is **NOT affiliated** with MeteoSwiss.
 It is an independent project that provides a convenient access to publicly available MeteoSwiss measurement data through the Open Government Data initiative.

 A simple Python tool for downloading weather data from Switzerland's automatic ground-based weather stations.
-Designed for scientists and researchers who need easy access to [MeteoSwiss data](https://opendatadocs.meteoswiss.ch/) without dealing with complex APIs.
+Designed for scientists and researchers who need easy access to publicly available [MeteoSwiss data](https://opendatadocs.meteoswiss.ch/) without dealing with complex APIs.

 ## What Does This Tool Do?